 Best For: The tulip glass is well-suited for stronger, aromatic brews, like double IPAs, and Belgian ales.
 And since Scotland’s official flower is the thistle, the thistle glass is typically used for Scottish ales.

+These uniquely shaped beer glasses are a sight to behold and a delight to drink from.
 The tulip glass has a small stem and footer below a tulip-shaped bowl.
 Made to enhance flavors and aromas, this glass is perfect for malty and hoppy brews.
 The bowl has a rim that curves outward just slightly.
-The lip that forms helps trap and emphasize the head.
-The bow of the rim lets the beer hit the tongue’s center, and the stem prevents the hand from warming the beer.
+The lip that forms help trap and emphasize the head.
+The bow of the rim lets the beer hit the tongue’s center and the stem prevents the hand from warming the beer.

 The thistle is quite similar to the tulip; the difference lies in that it’s slightly taller and less curvy — resembling a thistle blossom.
 Its large glass bowl also allows for an enjoyable aroma release.